 3) Direct supervisors should always try to do something for their employees.
 Don’t over buy.
 An extravagant gift can be irritating to someone who would rather have the money to buy groceries.
 Likewise, if there is a significant salary gap between you and your staff don’t be cheap, they will notice.
 Treat all staff fairly.
-A $5 coffee house gift card, a gift set with whimsical office supplies (think Jonathan Adler highlighters, sticky notes, etc), or even a business card holder (Business Card holders are very inexpensive) are useful and well-received by almost anyone.
+A $5 coffee house gift card, a gift set with whimsical office supplies (anything that pokes fun at Office life), or even a business card holder (Business Card holders are very inexpensive) are useful and well-received by almost anyone.

 4) If you feel compelled to buy for a boss the same rules apply.
 Extravagant gifts can make people uncomfortable.
 A lovely notebook or journal is useful and thoughtful.
 Don’t push your own ideals on others.
 You would love to get your boss into yoga so she stops complaining about her neck pain, but your gift of a yoga mat will not likely be a turning point in her life.
 So give in and buy her the new commuter mug you know she will use.